-Poor visibility and constant wiper chatter causes fatigue and effects focus.
-And you’re correct, replacing the wipers is the solution.
-With so many new wiper blade choices, it easy to get brain freeze.
+Poor visibility and constant wiper chatter cause fatigue and effects focus.
+And you’re correct; replacing the wipers is the solution.
+With so many new wiper blade choices, it is easy to get brain freeze.
 This post covers what you need to know to get the job done.

-Are wiper blades universal?
 Wiper blades are not universal.
-They come supplied with universal fittings, however the length of the wiper blade is specific to your cars windshield dimensions.
-The Auto parts store will supply the correct blades using just your cars make and model details.
+They come supplied with universal fittings.
+However, the length of the wiper blade is specific to your car’s windshield dimensions.
+The Auto parts store will supply the correct blades using just your car’s make and model details.

 Type Of Blades

-Cars have become quite sophisticated, computers, Airbags, Radar, Active braking, Rain sensors for auto wipers.
-But the humble wiper blade itself is still with us, great ideas never go out of style.
+Cars have become quite sophisticated, with computers, Airbags, Radar, Active braking, and Rain sensors for auto wipers.
+But the humble wiper blade itself is still with us; great ideas never go out of style.

 Traditional Wiper Blade

-The traditional blade served us well and still does, however its moving parts are pron to wear.
-When the blades various components become loose, it causes noise, chatter and alignment issues.
+The traditional blade served us well and still does.
+However, its moving parts are prone to wear.
+When the blade’s various components become loose, it causes noise, chatter, and alignment issues.
 Most were made from metal which also suffered from unsightly corrosion.

 Flat Wiper Blade

-The flat blade or slimline blade is the most common type blade today.
-It’s fitted to most cars since 2005.
-It isn’t a huge departure from the Traditional blade, it does the same job, but doesn’t have the bulky multi component structure of the traditional blade.
-Instead it uses a clever all in one design to force the blade against the windshield and includes integrated full length wing.
+The flat blade or slimline blade is the most common type of blade today.
+It’s been fitted to most cars since 2005.
+It isn’t a huge departure from the Traditional blade; it does the same job but doesn’t have the bulky multi-component structure of the traditional blade.

 How To Buy Wiper Blades

-You now know the difference between the two main types of wiper blade fitted to most cars today.
+You now know the difference between the two main types of wiper blades fitted to most cars today.
 And you’ll easily be able to distinguish one from the other.
-One slimline blade or Traditional blade is identical to another, the only distinguishing feature is its overall length.
-That’s mission critical info when purchasing wipers.
+One slimline blade or Traditional blade is identical to another; the only distinguishing feature is its overall length.
+That’s mission-critical info when purchasing wipers.
 Buying blades is easy – two main ways to buy wiper blades:

-- In self service stores you’ll likely meet a sea of wiper blades.
-Again the best place to start is with your make and model but you can simply measure your cars blades.
-The replacement blades come with a selection of fittings the make the blade a universal fit.
+- In self-service stores, you’ll likely meet a sea of wiper blades.
+Again the best place to start is with your make and model, but you can simply measure your car’s blades.
+The replacement blades come with a selection of fittings that make the blade a universal fit.

 Rear Wiper Blades

-Rear wiper wiper blades (Fitted to station wagons and hatch backs) are still of traditional design, and that’s because rear window performance is less important unless your Mater or course.
-The rear blade superstructure is now made from plastic and so doesn’t suffer from corrosion.
+Rear wiper blades (Fitted to station wagons and hatchbacks) are still of traditional design, and that’s because rear window performance is less important unless your Mater or course.
+The rear blade superstructure is now made from plastic, so it doesn’t suffer from corrosion.

 Type Of Blade Fittings

-I like to change blades as a pair, but you don’t have to, they sell them singly.
-Each wiper blade contains a universal pack of plastic clips, one of which you’ll use to connect your new wiper to your cars wiper arm.
-Typically they slide, hook or clip onto the wiper arm, here’s a few of the most common types:
+I like to change blades in pairs, but you don’t have to; they sell them singly.
+Each wiper blade contains a universal pack of plastic clips, one of which you’ll use to connect your new wiper to your car’s wiper arm.
+Typically they slide, hook, or clip onto the wiper arm; here are a few of the most common types:

 - Hook – Standard type on older cars